 - After the initial “volcano” subsides, leave the baking soda and vinegar mixture in the drain for about 30 minutes.
 While you are waiting, boil a tea kettle full of water.

-- After 30 minutes, remove the cloth or rag and slowly pour the boiling water down the drain.
+- After 30 minutes, remove the stopper or plunger and slowly pour the boiling water down the drain.

 - On the rare chance that your drain is not clear, just do it again.
 Occasionally I have had to do it twice in a row, but it doesn’t happen too often.